hulous/books_resumes/tech/ruby/eloquent_ruby.md

 # *Eloquent Ruby* by Russ Olsen

 ## Introduction
-*Eloquent Ruby* is a guide to writing clear, concise, and idiomatic Ruby code.
-The book focuses on practical tips and best practices to help Ruby developers produce better software.
-It is divided into four parts, each addressing key aspects of Ruby programming.
+*Eloquentruby* is a guide to writing clear, concise, and idiomaticruby code.
+The book focuses on practical tips and best practices to helpruby developers produce better software.
+It is divided into four parts, each addressing key aspects ofruby programming.

 ---

-## Part 1: The Basics of Ruby
+## Part 1: The Basics ofruby
-### 1. Write Code That Looks Like Ruby
+### 1. Write Code That Looks Likeruby
-- Embrace Ruby idioms instead of mimicking other languages.
+- Embraceruby idioms instead of mimicking other languages.
 - Prefer single-line blocks for simple operations and multi-line blocks for complex logic.

 ### 2. Choose the Right Control Structure
 - Use `if`, `unless`, `while`, and `until` appropriately.
-- Favor Ruby’s `each`, `map`, and other enumerable methods over traditional `for` loops.
+- Favor tech/ruby’s `each`, `map`, and other enumerable methods over traditional `for` loops.

-### 3. Take Advantage of Ruby's Smart Collections
+### 3. Take Advantage ofruby's Smart Collections
 - Utilize `Array` and `Hash` methods like `select`, `reject`, and `inject` to process data concisely.
-- Avoid reinventing the wheel by leveraging Ruby’s rich standard library.
+- Avoid reinventing the wheel by leveraging tech/ruby’s rich standard library.

 ### 4. Strings, Symbols, and Regular Expressions
 - Use symbols (`:symbol`) for identifiers and constants, and strings (`"string"`) for textual data.
-- Harness Ruby’s regex capabilities to process text effectively.
+- Harness tech/ruby’s regex capabilities to process text effectively.

 ---